Travel Nurses Make a Splash at Summer Camps!

 The smallest and youngest of the Cohen Camps, co-ed Tel Noar has been in operation for “only” 71 seasons.
 On a smaller property and with fewer campers, Tel Noar has a distinct village feel.
 Just 90 minutes north of Boston over the New Hampshire border between the 93 and 495 freeways, this camp offers a two-week session for campers with busy summers.
 Minimum stays at the other two camps are 3.5 weeks.

-What Cohen Camps Looks for in their Camp Travel Nurses
+What Cohen Camps Looks for in Their Camp Travel Nurses

 Cohen camps has found that a certain type thrives in summer camp nursing jobs.
 They encourage travel nurses considering the camp nurse route to envision the role as a school nurse with extended hours and lots of outdoor time.
-Their nurses come from broad backgrounds with some even taking advantage of the free tuition their children receive when they serve as camp nurse.
+Their nurses come from broad backgrounds with some even taking advantage of the free tuition their children receive when they serve as camp nurses.

-Some of their nurses return year after year, but when they take jobs or have babies or decide to settle down once and for all, spots open up for new travel nurses.
-Then, the company looks for pediatric, military or emergency room nurses who like children and have a great sense of adventure.
+Some of their nurses return year after year, but when they take jobs, have babies, or decide to settle down once and for all, spots open up for new travel nurses.
+Then, the company looks for pediatric, military, or emergency room nurses who like children and have a great sense of adventure.
 These nurses may have never been to New England and long to tour the area.
 Or, they have family in the area and want to find a financially feasible way to reach them.
 While Cohen prefers to hire nurses willing to stay for the entire eight-week session, they have hired some for two and four weeks.
 They’ve also moved their nurses around from camp to camp.

 For obvious reasons, Cohen prefers nurses who are energetic and caring.
 These nurses also need to be able to work to communicate with international campers and their families, as people come from France, Israel, South American countries and more.